PatelVatsalB21/Dickson_Charge_Pump_28nm/README.md

 ## Observations
+- Output Voltage of the Dickson Charge Pump is 4.4V.
+- Operating Frequency of the charge pump is 1 GHz.
+- Rise Time of the charge pump is 0.973us.
+- Voltage Conversion Ratio (M) of the charge pump is 4.19

 ## Limitations
 - As high voltage is passed from one stage to the next stage of pump, it causes a threshold voltage drop.
 This threshold voltage drop reduces the voltage gain in each stage.
 Therefore, the conventional Dickson charge pump has low voltage gain